 Both benefit from an amp or DAC (digital to analog converter), although neither “require” one.
-Having a good audio interface remedies this as well.
-Check out my Focusrite Scarlett 2i2 Review!

 I would go with the HD 598’s!
 Even though the mod for the 558’s has been proven very effective, I think the 598’s are a better set overall.
 The frequency range is improved, and the sound is more refined.
 If you’re looking for an amazing overall set of headphones for nearly everything, the HD 598’s more than fit the bill.
 Just know that they aren’t going to be bass heavy, so bass-heads take note.